 The moment a geographic optimization engine is integrated within your CRM, you gain access to tools and functionalities that rapidly become indispensable:

-- A geocoding engine that automatically associates precise geographic coordinates to each address input or present in the CRM.
+- that automatically associates precise geographic coordinates to each address input or present in the CRM.
 As soon as all your customers’ and prospects’ addresses are standardised and geocoded, it will become possible not just to see them on a map, but also to perform finely targeted geographic queries on your customer database: this is what I missed most when I worked in mobile sales: the capability to search for all clients marketing such and such a product within a radius of X kilometres around a given address, or along the route of a particular trajectory/route…

-- A sectorization tool to be sure the whole territory is covered, and to balance portfolios across the sales team, taking into account not only the characteristics stored in the CRM (turnover per client, development potential, product range…) but also the exact location of customers over the territory and in relation to the departure point of the salesperson (home, branch office, depot, company headquarters…).
+- to be sure the whole territory is covered, and to balance portfolios across the sales team, taking into account not only the characteristics stored in the CRM (turnover per client, development potential, product range…) but also the exact location of customers over the territory and in relation to the departure point of the salesperson (home, branch office, depot, company headquarters…).

 - A geoscheduling wizard to optimize appointment-making and draw up schedules that automatically take geographic criteria into account - for instance the locations of clients to visit, distances, journey times - and also configurable business constraints such as average visit duration, date of the last visit, account status (client/prospect), etc.

-- A route optimization tool that, working in tandem with the geoscheduling wizard, puts the day’s visits in a sequence that will plan the optimum number of appointments for the day, while keeping dead times between visits and distances travelled to a minimum.
+- that, working in tandem with the geoscheduling wizard, puts the day’s visits in a sequence that will plan the optimum number of appointments for the day, while keeping dead times between visits and distances travelled to a minimum.
 Routes are automatically recalculated if visits are added or deleted, but the agent will always be in control and able to make alterations manually from the office, laptop, or via a mobile app.

 - Full reporting for all activities accomplished in the field can be handled directly in the CRM, with geographic data to hand for precision analysis of costs related to mobility, about distances travelled, and the efficiency of an existing sectorization and how effectively the market is covered – all this, of course providing the vision and perspective needed to work on improving business efficiency.